Burghley House, Stamford

 Please do not be late.
 Absolutely NO LATE STARTS will be permitted under any circumstances.

 Open and closing times will be strictly adhered to.
 There are no on the day entries in this event.
 You must have entered in advance.
-Registration will be available the day before the event

 Will take place at the finish line.
 Times are approximate and may be moved earlier if all prize winners are present